Cali.png

 A Powerful Impact

 The League is the ONLY association in Sacramento representing YOUR voice.
 We exist to help California credit unions change people’s lives by supporting your credit union’s leadership, management, volunteers, awareness, guidance, strategy — and your future!
-Our 2022 state legislative wins, congressional victories, regulatory achievements, and grassroots advocacy successes are direct examples of how the League positively impacts EVERY credit union — every year — throughout California.
+Our 2023 state legislative wins, congressional victories, regulatory achievements, and grassroots advocacy successes are direct examples of how the League positively impacts EVERY credit union — every year — throughout the state.

 Major Victories in California Legislature